hkumar1993/Git-Ready/README.md

 ## Functionality & MVP

-- [ ] Working terminal that can understand and accept basic terminal commands
+- [x] Working terminal that can understand and accept basic terminal commands
-- [ ] Multiple levels taking the user through the setup of a git repository
+- [x] Multiple levels taking the user through the setup of a git repository
-- [ ] Display of each "stage" of the git environment:
+- [x] Display of each "stage" of the git environment:
   * Local directory
-  * Stagin Area
+  * Staging Area
   * Local repository
   * Remote repository
-- [ ] Terminal commands can manipulate the "file structure"
+- [x] Terminal commands can manipulate the "file structure"

 ### Bonus
 - [ ] A "free-roam" mode where the user can practice what they've learnt by going through the entire setup again without any instructions